-When international leader and third-party logistics provider Burris Logistics, specializing in customized retail distribution services, encountered fogging and frosting on their bi-parting high speed doors in their Lakeland, Florida facility, they sought out a solution to provide unequivocal resolution of the issues without significant management oversight or cost.
-With a 118,561 sq. ft facility hosting over 108,000 sq. ft (3,343,990 cubic feet) of refrigerated space, the need for their refrigerated system to operate at peak performance is a must to maintain consistent product integrity, make the staff more comfortable, eliminate injuries tied to condensation and slippery floors, and reduce the utility spend.
+When international third-party logistics leader Burris Logistics, specializing in customized retail distribution services, encountered fogging and frosting on their bi-parting high speed doors in their Lakeland, Florida facility, they sought out a solution to provide unequivocal resolution of the issues without significant management oversight or cost.
+With a 118,561 sq. ft facility hosting over 108,000 sq. ft (3,343,990 cubic feet) of refrigerated space, the need for their refrigerated system to operate at peak performance is a must to maintain product integrity, keep the staff comfortable, eliminate injuries tied to condensation and slippery floors, and reduce the utility spend.

 Facility operators quickly saw results.
-The Mars units were quick to eliminate the fog, condensation and snow-like effects on the Rytech high-speed door.
+The Mars units effectively eliminated the fog, condensation, and snow-like effects on the Rytech high-speed door.

-When you control the processing and shipping of more than 1 billion packages a year through more than 150 fulfillment and sortation centers, those vast working spaces need to be consistently clean and comfortable despite dozens of wide openings for plenty of people and equipment to pass through 24/7.
-One Amazon center is so large it’s the size of 28 football fields...combined.
-These facilities are known to have realized internal temps over 90°F which is a common challenge of large, cavernous spaces.
-And, while goods move in and out as quickly and efficiently as possible, employees are long-time guests who deal with the air quality and temperature constraints for hours each work day, year after year.
+When you process and ship of more than 1 billion packages a year through more than 150 fulfillment and sorting centers, those vast working spaces need to be consistently clean and comfortable despite dozens of wide openings for people and equipment to pass through 24/7.
+One Amazon center is so large it’s the size of 28 football fields.
+These facilities are known to have internal temps reach over 90°F, which is a common challenge for large industrial spaces.
+And, while goods move in and out as quickly, employees are long-term guests who have to deal with the air quality and temperature constraints for hours each day, year after year.
 Industrial facility managers need consistent durable solutions customized for their unique climate and constraints.
-Amazon’s industrial facility managers called in the titan of tough.
-Across the U.S., the Mars air curtain now stands guard at Amazon fulfillment and sortation facilities and manages their many large dock doors as they safeguard against air transfer and pollutant infiltration while keeping passages free and clear from obstructions that lead to accidents.
+So Amazon’s facility managers called in the titan of tough.
+Across the U.S., the Mars air curtain now stands guard at Amazon fulfillment and sorting facilities and manages their many large dock doors.
+They safeguard against air transfer and pollutant infiltration, while keeping passages free and clear from obstructions that lead to accidents.